 Below are some basic questions to ask your health care provider about postpartum preeclampsia.

 - What kinds of tests do I need?

-- Can I continue to do my usual activities?
+- Can I continue to breast-feed and care for my newborn?

 - How can I best manage other health conditions along with postpartum preeclampsia?